btc-keygen

 Write both the address and the private key on paper, or stamp them into metal.
 Do not save them to a file.
 The tool does not save anything — once you close the terminal, the key exists only where you wrote it down.

 Put the paper or metal in a safe, a safety deposit box, or another secure location.
-This is your "cold storage."
+This is your cold storage.
 To receive Bitcoin, give someone the address.
-To spend it later, you'll import the private key into a wallet.
+To spend it later, import the private key into a wallet.

 Using your address and private key